iann0036/tf-cfn-provider/docs/providers/azurerm/ContainerService.md

 ## Properties

+`Name` - (Required) The name of the Container Service instance to create.
+Changing this forces a new resource to be created.

 `Location` - (Required) The location where the Container Service instance should be created.
 Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) Specifies the resource group where the resource exists.
 Changing this forces a new resource to be created.